 Response: The Fifth Circuit held that “there is nothing ‘inherently expressive’ about receiving a person’s completed [voter registration] application and being charged with getting that application to the proper place.”
 Voting for America v.
 Steen, 732 F.3d, 382, 392 (5th Cir.
 2013).
 The Fifth Circuit did find that regulating the compensation of persons involved in voter registration activity implicated First Amendment concerns, see id. at 398 (“Because the provision applies to all persons— not just [volunteer deputy registrars]—and covers any activity that facilitates voter registration, it encompasses activities that involve expression, including voter drives where canvassers seek to persuade eligible voters to register.”), but adopted a narrowing construction of those statutes that avoided the constitutional concern, see id. at 397-98.
 As with all binding precedent, this is the law that I would follow on this issue.

+a.
 Do you believe that the Circuit’s decision is consistent with the Supreme Court’s decisions in Meyer v.
 Grant and Buckley v.
 American Constitutional Law Foundation?

 Response: When I issued my decision, there was no Fifth Circuit precedent addressing whether those cases, which addressed First Amendment protections applicable to circulators of ballot-initiative petitions, also applied to voter registration campaigns.
 My approach was similar to the other federal district courts that had addressed the issue, all of which had found that Meyer and Buckley did extend to voter registration activity.
 A majority of the Fifth Circuit panel disagreed with respect to the Texas laws aimed solely at volunteer deputy registrars and distinguished Meyer and Buckley, and as a judge I am bound to follow that precedent.